 Accredit the process, not the product.
 Done correctly, security is applied from the beginning of software development using automated tools.
 Before transitioning into operations, an Authorizing Official (AO) reviews the process under which the software was developed and accepts the risk as determined from various scans and tests.
-The AO signs a Continuous Authority to Operate (ATO) so that as long as the process remains intact and is continuously operationally monitored, the subsequent software releases are accredited.
+The AO signs a Continuous ATO so that as long as the process remains intact and is continuously operationally monitored, the subsequent software releases are accredited.